ckeditor/ckeditor5/docs/installation/advanced/using-two-editors.md

 };
 ```

-Now you can add the `InlineEditor` class to the file, add the same plugins and configuration to it and export it:
+Then, add the `InlineEditor` class to the file.
+Add the same plugins and configuration to the class and then export it:

 ```diff
 import { ClassicEditor as ClassicEditorBase } from '@ckeditor/ckeditor5-editor-classic';